Invocatis/motif/README.md

 ## Logic patterns

 Fantastically enough, we need not introduce any new magic in this section!
-Everything we need for simple logical disjunctions and conjunctions is already at our finger tips.
-In fact, we just went over them: maps serve us a disjunctions, and sets are our conjunctions.
+Everything we need for logical disjunctions (or) and conjunctions (and) is already at our finger tips.
+In fact, we just went over them: map serve as our ands, and sets as our ors.

-Let's dive deeper: we saw that with maps, each key must satisfy its associated pattern.
-However, as we can use function as our keys, the disjunctive pattern simply falls out for us.
+Let's take a look: we saw that with maps, each key must satisfy its associated pattern.
+However, as we can use function as our keys, the and pattern simply falls out for us.

 ```clojure
 (matches? {pos? false neg? false} 0) ;=> true